vincentoktav/vincentoktav.github.io/content/home/slider.md

 [[item]]
   title = "Quote of the day"
   content = '\"I never look back, darling!
-It distracts me from the now.” – Edna Mode, The Incredibles.' align = "center"  # Choose `center`, `left`, or `right`.
+It distracts me from the now.” <br /> – Edna Mode, The Incredibles.' align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).